 How much does plastic surgery cost and how are the prices decided?

 Many practices advertise very low prices online, only to find that the consultation is not done by the doctor, and they only meet them on the day of surgery and there is little to no follow up care.
-These “bargain basement” surgeons are typically not certified by the American Board of Plastic Surgery, which is the only board recognized by the American Board of Medical Specialties to certify doctors in plastic surgery of the entire body, and off all age ranges and conditions.
+These “bargain basement” surgeons are typically not certified by the American Board of Plastic Surgery, which is the only board recognized by the American Board of Medical Specialties to certify doctors in plastic surgery of the entire body, and of all age ranges and conditions.
 Surgeons must adhere to the highest standards of safety and ethics and have at least 5 years of rigorous, supervised residency training after medical school-- not just a one year fellowship in cosmetic surgery or worse yet, a weekend course.
-Certification matters, and when it comes to operating on your body, it is important to choose training and experience over cost-- your life and health truly depend on it.
+Certification matters, and when it comes to operating on your body, surgery is serious.
+It is important to choose training and experience over cost-- your life and health truly depend on it.

 Here are some average price ranges for total true cost of common plastic surgery procedures in the United States in 2020: